 Named for the “clear-singing” rooster in Geoffrey Chaucer’s Canterbury Tales, Chanticleer was founded in 1978 by tenor Louis A. Botto, who sang in the Ensemble until 1989 and served as Artistic Director until his death in 1997.
 Chanticleer was named Ensemble of the Year by Musical America in 2008, and installed in the American Classical Music Hall of Fame the same year.

-Chanticleer—a 501(c)(3) non-profit corporation—is the current recipient of major grants from the Ann and Gordon Getty Foundation, The William & Flora Hewlett Foundation, The Dunard Fund/USA, The Mid Atlantic Arts Foundation through USArtists International in partnership with the National Endowment for the Arts and the Andrew W. Mellow Foundation, The Bernard Osher Foundation, The Barbro Osher Pro Suecia Foundation, The Bob Ross Foundation, Chevron, Grants for the Arts/San Francisco Hotel Tax Fund, and The National Endowment for the Arts.
+Chanticleer—a 501(c)(3) non-profit corporation—is the current recipient of major grants from the Ann and Gordon Getty Foundation, The William & Flora Hewlett Foundation, The Dunard Fund/USA, The Mid Atlantic Arts Foundation through USArtists International in partnership with the National Endowment for the Arts and the Andrew W. Mellon Foundation, The Bernard Osher Foundation, The Barbro Osher Pro Suecia Foundation, The Bob Ross Foundation, Chevron, Grants for the Arts/San Francisco Hotel Tax Fund, and The National Endowment for the Arts.
 Chanticleer’s activities as a not-for-profit corporation are supported by its administrative staff and Board of Trustees.